The University of Oregon Knight Library

 The A&AA Library contains a full library of illustrated histories of Russian and East European art and architecture.
 The Visual Resources Collection there contains hundreds of slides of contemporary and historical East European architecture, construction, design, painting, sculpture and other forms of artistic creation.

 The Jordan Schnitzer Museum of Art, located on the UO campus, has significant holdings in Russian art.
 On display in the McKenzie Icon Gallery is the exhibit “Holy Icons of Russia,” with icons from the Novgorod and Moscow schools of the 15th through 18th centuries.
-The icons in the exhibition are part of a collection donated to the museum by Gertrude Bass Warner, one of the original donors, in 1921.
+The icons in the exhibition are part of a collection donated to the museum in 1921 by Gertrude Bass Warner, one of the original donors.